Italian destroyer Caio Duilio: Platform

 The Platform Management System (PMS), designed by DCNS, allows to command and monitor machinery, electrical equipment, auxiliary services and security services.
 The entire system can be managed by a simple laptop but it has its own dedicated consoles in the Operative Platform Office, in the two Security Control Posts (fore and aft), on the bridge and in every technical areas.

 The unit's hull is divided into two vulnerability areas by a double bulkhead and a cofferdam to improve anti-fire and anti-flooding characteristics.

 Each vulnerability area is in turn formed by two security zones divided into watertight compartments that provide buoyancy with three adjacent compartments flooded.
 Many systems, both of the platform than of the combat system, are duplicated so that each vulnerability area is independent by the other.

 Most of the rooms are equipped with automatic fire and smoke detection systems.
-Moreover every room is equipped with sprinklers for water, for the additive F-500 (higher performance compared to the foam) or CO_{2} extinguisher systems.
+Moreover, every room is equipped with sprinklers for water, for the additive F-500 (higher performance compared to the foam) or CO_{2} extinguisher systems.
 These, unlike the previous generation units, are activated remotely from Security Post by the PMS.

 For what concerns CBRN (Chemical, biological, radiological, and nuclear) warfare, there are a specially dedicated decontamination station, a series of new generation sensors for such hazards detection disseminated throughout the ship and an external prewashing facility.

 The propulsion system consists of two controllable pitch propellers, which can be coupled independently of each other, via gear couplings, with a diesel engine or a gas turbine in a typical CODOG configuration.
 The manoeuvrability is provided by a pair of rudders and an electric powered bow thruster.

-The daily production of drinking water is 50 m³ because of two installed reverse osmosis desalinators.
+The daily production of drinking water is 50 m^{3} because of two installed reverse osmosis desalinators.